 At Monty Tech, your options will be as follows:

-This site explains the difference between the two with examples: webclass.lakeland. cc.il.us/info_lit/citing4.html
+This site explains the differences with examples: webclass.lakeland. cc.il.us/info_lit/citing4.html

 MyBib.com is a citation manager that provides free citations for MLA, APA, and Chicago style.
 Create a new Project, then Add a Citation.
 Choose from website, book, journal, video, and more.
 If citing a database article, click on More and then Write/Paste.
 When you are ready to print your Works Cited or References page, click on Download Bibliography.
 Click here for handout.